cnoe-io/backstage-terraform-integrations/README.md

             - $include: github-integration.yaml
 ```

-5. Next, In the same file, add the following lines after line 280 for GitHub Integration Secret:
+5. Next, in the same file, add the following lines after line 280 for GitHub Integration Secret:

 ```yaml
               - secret: